codegrann/Architecture/README.md

 # Architecture
-This is a template from w3 schools that I have redone.
-It is about architectural works.
+This is a web template from w3 schools that I have redone.
+It showcases various architectural building designs.